Shreyashkabade/Data-Analytics-Projects-/README.md

 **Project Objective:**

 Vrinda Store wants to create an annual sales report for 2022 so that the store can understand its marketing strategy and grow more sales in 2023.

 **Questions:**

-Comapre the sales and orders using single chart
+1.Comapre the sales and orders using single chart

-Which month got the highest sales and orders
+2.Which month got the highest sales and orders

-Who purchased more men or women in 2022
+3.Who purchased more men or women in 2022

-What are different order status in 2022
+4.What are different order status in 2022

-List top 10 states contributing to the sales
+5.List top 10 states contributing to the sales

-Relation between age and gender based on number
+6.Relation between age and gender based on number

-Which channel is contributing to maximum sales
+7.Which channel is contributing to maximum sales

-Highest selling category
+8.Highest selling category

 **Analysis:**

 1.First step was to understand the Data and business problem

 2.Carried out data cleaning by removing duplicates,null values and other irregularities in data & created a coloum of Age group for ease of analysis